May 2, 2024

 For meaningful change to take place, various areas need to be considered and addressed:

-• Provide Tools to Gather Data: as well as good technical documentation, companies can make it easier for people on the frontline to gather and provide feedback to improve products or services.
-Conclude Workflows lets teams install a no-code workflow app in Slack (and soon Microsoft Teams), so data can be gathered and shared with the right person or department.
+- Provide Tools to Gather Data: as well as good technical documentation, companies can make it easier for people on the frontline to gather and provide feedback to improve products or services.
+Conclude Apps lets teams install a no-code workflow app in Slack (and soon Microsoft Teams), so data can be gathered and shared with the right person or department.

 Read: How to Stay Focused and Productive in the Age of Information Overload